Joseph A. Macerelli

 - Selected for the Allegheny County Bar Foundation Fellows Program

-An active member of his community, Mr. Macerelli currently serves as Board Chairman of Canonsburg General Hospital, Chairman of the West Penn Allegheny Health System and a member of the Allegheny Health Network Board of Directors.
+An active member of his community, Mr. Macerelli currently serves as Board Chairman of Canonsburg General Hospital, Chairman of the West Penn Allegheny Health System, a member of the Allegheny Health Network Board of Directors, and a board member for Lendinghearts.org.
 He is also a former board member of the University of Pittsburgh Varsity Letter Club, where he was honored by the club as an Awardee of Distinction in 2002.

 - “It’s Not Always Black or White: How Hybrid Alternatives Are Changing ADR,” The Legal Intelligencer, January 10, 2019